evanrinehart/hs-faq/README.md

 ## How do I use regex?

 - There are a variety of regex packages.
-In particular `regex-tdfa` has the goal of become a standard package included with GHC, according to [https://wiki.haskell.org/Regular_expressions](https://wiki.haskell.org/Regular_expressions)
+In particular `regex-tdfa` has the goal of becoming a standard package included with GHC, according to [https://wiki.haskell.org/Regular_expressions](https://wiki.haskell.org/Regular_expressions)
 - Extracting data from text and validating text may be more conveniently solved with a combinator parser instead of regex.
 See the packages `parsec` and `attoparsec`.